barisalparslan1/Statistic_Selection_and_MCMC/README.md

 # Statistic Selection and MCMC for Differentially Private Bayesian Estimation

 # Brief information about the work
-In this work we focus on Bayesian inference under privacy constraints by utilizing Differential Privacy paradigm which has became increasingly popular in recent years.
-We compare statistics in terms of Fisher information and Mean Squared Error using MCMC algorithms.
-For the details please check the manuscript.
+In this work we focused on Bayesian estimation of a population parameter when a certain statistic is shared with a noise to provide differential privacy.
+We compared statistics in terms of Fisher information and Mean Squared Error of a Bayesian estimator uses that statistic.
+For the estimating numerical values of Fisher information and estimating a parameter we utilized state-of-art MCMC algorithms.
+For details and the results please check the manuscript.

+Barış Alparslan and Sinan Yıldırım

+Faculty of Engineering and Natural Sciences, Sabancı University, Istanbul, Turkey

 # .main files